Compare our best business savings account

 Cost of return

-The interest rate of a savings account will always catch your attention, but choosing the account with the best rate won’t always mean it’s the right one for your business.
-For example, if you have to lock away your money for five years to get the top rate, you have to consider if this lack of accessibility is worth the higher rate?
+Choosing the account with the best interest rate won’t always mean it’s the right one for your business.
+For example, if you have to lock away your money for five years to get the top rate, you have to consider if this lack of accessibility is worth the higher rate.

 Types of business savings accounts